gaurvivek/orgmanage/README.md

 # OrgManage
-To orgination employee tasks and view reports using react application
+To organization employee tasks and view reports using react application

-This is a open project to manage orgination employees.
+This is a open project to manage organization employees.

 # Login
 Use below login credentials